John Tucker, Chairman of The Board

 Christine Facon was appointed a Governor in 2012 and has retired from the world of finance, where she was a banker.
 She was awarded an Associate Teaching Diploma in 2010 and is a member of the Society of Teachers of Speech and Drama.
 Mrs Facon enjoys teaching Public Speaking and Use of Voice part time and is an ex parent of The Study.

 Kate Greenhalgh, Deputy Chair

 Kate Greenhalgh was appointed Governor in 2003, and Deputy Chair in 2015.
 She was a teacher at The Ursuline High School, Wimbledon, from 1998-2012, and all four of her daughters attended The Study between 1993 and 2011.
 Her special area of responsibility is Child Safeguarding.

 Simon Pole joined the Board of Governors in 2008 after both his daughters passed through the school.
 A Structural Engineer and Building Surveyor, he has a broad interest in business, property and building related issues.
-Simon lives and works in Wimbledon Village, and his special area of responsibility for the school is Property and Facilities, and in addition he takes a keen interest in the marketing of the school, including the website and social media.
+Mr Pole lives and works in Wimbledon Village, and his special area of responsibility for the school is Property and Facilities, and in addition he takes a keen interest in the marketing of the school, including the website and social media.
 He is the Governor overseeing the current redevelopment of Wilberforce House.

 Dr Louise Sheppard